Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c-part-2.md

 [<img src="http://mikeadev.net/wp-content/uploads/threads_sync.jpg" alt="" />](http://mikeadev.net/wp-content/uploads/threads_sync.jpg)<figcaption>(click to expand)</figcaption></figure>

-I&#8217;ve setup this one up so worker thread only start at the same frequency of the main thread.
+I've setup this one up so worker thread only start at the same frequency of the main thread.
 The goal here was to use condition variables to synchronize the threads, and hopefully confirm it with the profiler., which we can look at in the image above.<figure class="wp-block-table">

 <table class="">
   <tr>